-2-1-Aerothermodynamic Simulation
+2- 1- Aerothermodynamic Simulation

 Aero-thermodynamic simulation is a fairly simple method utilized for engine performance study.
 This method satisfies the conservation of mass, momentum, and energy for each component.
-The ratio of outlet/inlet total and static pressure ( $\pi$ ) and temperature ( $\tau$ ) ratio for each component is considered as the thermodynamic simulation portion.
+The ratio of outlet/inlet total and static pressure (π) and temperature (τ) ratio for each component is considered as the thermodynamic simulation portion.
 The equations for losses in the intake and the Mach number at the exit nozzles are considered as the aerodynamic portion of the simulations.
 This method is widely and successfully used in many recent literature to study gas turbine engine cycles [15-17].
-In this paper, for analysis of gas turbine on-design and off-design behaviour, aero-thermodynamic simulation are listed in Table 1.
+In this paper, for analysis of gas turbine on-design and off-design behaviour, aero-thermodynamic simulation is utilized.
+The main inputs and outputs of the simulation are listed in Table 1.